philippython/Python-Django-Graph-QL/README.md

 ## This Repository contains code for integrating GraphQL into FastAPI

-- the following modules are used
+- The following modules are used

 * Graphene
 * uvicorn
 * fastapi

+- Install all require modules using pip install requirements.txt